sauraen/zcamedit/README.md

 #### end_frame

+There is also an end_frame parameter in the cutscene data, however it is almost useless, so it is not included as a custom property in the armature.
+If you don't care about the coding, you can skip the rest of this section.

-There is also an end_frame parameter in the cutscene data, however it is almost useless.
-It does not end or stop the camera command--running out of key points, or another camera command starting, is what does.
+The end_frame parameter does not end or stop the camera command--running out of key points, or another camera command starting, is what does.
 It's only checked when the camera command starts.
 In a normal cutscene where time starts from 0 and advances one frame at a time, as long as end_frame >= start_frame + 2, the command will work the same.

-So, this plugin just sets it to a "reasonable value" (the sum of the `frames` values of all the key points, though this is not the number of frames the camera command actually lasts for!
-This was chosen because it seems like what the original developers' tool did) on export, and just asserted for validity on import.
+So, this plugin just sets it to a "reasonable value" on export, and just asserted for validity on import.
+The "reasonable value" chosen is the sum of the `frames` values of all the key points plus 1, though this is not the number of frames the camera command actually lasts for!
+It seems the original developers' tool used the sum of all the points--including the second extra point--as the end_frame parameter for CS_CAM_FOCUS_POINT_LIST, and used the sum of all the points without the second extra point, plus 1, for the CS_CAM_POS_LIST.
+(Oh yeah, did I mention they're different?)

-So this is not actually a custom property in the armature--you can ignore it.

 #### rel_link

 rel_link is a boolean for whether the camera command is normal (False) (0x01 and 0x02) or relative to Link (True) (0x05 and 0x06).
+Not yet implemented.

 ## Bone